Please contact the relevant member of the team with your query below.

 Lucy joined Active Oxfordshire in August 2019 having previously worked alongside the team for work experience during her studies at Oxford Brookes University.
-Lucy's Apprenticeship training is supported by Sport Structures and she puts her learning into practice across our website, social media and e-communications.
+Recently, taking up the role of Project Support Coordinator, Lucy works on specific areas of work across the organisation alongside developing our website and e-communications.

 A fitness fanatic, Lucy takes part in various classes throughout the week at her local Park Club gym.